-Final Approach - No one method adequately reduced noise, so a combination of several methods was implemented in the final sound reduction approach for 2008.
-Sound deadening material, hood scoops, intake lining, bump track, and uni-directional engine air intake were all implemented to reduce noise levels.
+Final Approach - No one method adequately reduced noise, so combinations of several methods were implemented in the final sound reduction approach for 2010.
+Selective sound deadening material, intake lining, and Helmholtz resonator were all implemented to reduce noise levels.
 Implementation of all of these methods yielded an average score of 80 dBA using the SAE procedure J-192.
-At the time this paper was written, further testing continued in an attempt to reduce the sound levels below 78 dBA.
+At the time this paper was written, further testing and the addition of sound deadening material will be added in an attempt to reduce the sound levels.

-COMFORT AND SAFETY - The 2008 UICSC snowmobile was designed for touring use; comfort, ease of operation, safety and reliability were primary design goals.
+COMFORT AND SAFETY - The 2010 UICSC snowmobile was designed for touring use; comfort, ease of operation, safety and reliability were primary design goals.
 These goals were accomplished with an ergonomically superior chassis along with several other design strategies.
 For comfort and convenience, a few typical stock accessories were kept, this included handwarmers, a thumb warmer on the throttle, and an easy to read gauge cluster.